nahueldsanchez/nahueldsanchez.github.io/_posts/2022-01-31-Solving-DVDChallenges-5-6.md

 So...
 How all of this can be interesting from an attacker's point of view?

-Well, lets ignore all the details for now and asumme that an attacker is able to queue an action and later execute it.
+Well, lets ignore all the details for now and assume that an attacker is able to queue an action and later execute it.
 This behavior could be leveraged to drain all the funds of the SelfiePool just queuing the `drainAllFunds` action with the attacker's address as the receiver.

 Let's review what the attacker needs to be able to do that.